Volunteer Frequently Asked Questions (FAQ)

 You will know that you have been accepted as a volunteer when the Volunteer Coordinator contacts you to start a training session.
 Please note that we receive many applications a day and it takes time to go through all of them.
 Training also takes time to set up and schedule.
 Please be patient with the process to become a volunteer.

 Who does the scheduling for Volunteers?

 The Volunteer Coordinator and supervisors do most of the scheduling.
 It is important to let your supervisor know if you will not be able to volunteer on a certain day you signed up for.
 You may sign up for certain times on the calendar specified for your department.
-It is very important that you let your supervisor know when you will come in or you use the specific calendar in your department so we can call you in advance if the clinic is cancelled.
-If we do not know you are coming we cannot call you.
-Sometimes just telling your supervisor is not enough.
-They are all so busy that they forget as well.
-It is better to have it in writing.
-So please utilize these calendars.
+It is very important that you let your supervisor know when you will come in as well as writing your name down on the calendar.

 Can Volunteers request certain shifts?